proinsias/proinsias.github.io/_posts/2017/2017-02-07-The-legends-of-mathematics-that-almost-never-were.md

 ---
 layout: single
-title: 'The legends of mathematics that almost never were'
+title: "The legends of mathematics that almost never were"
 excerpt: Mathematical genius resides within every one of us
 date: 2017-02-07
 last_modified_at: 2023-05-01 18:05:18